Bird Watching in Flores

 Orange-footed Scrubfowl Flores

-An Orange-footed Scrubfowl spotted at Komodo Island, Flores
+An Orange-footed Scrubfowl was spotted at Komodo Island, Flores.

 When is the Best Time for Bird Watching in Flores?

-Overall, the entire year is great for bird watching in Flores, but there is a rainy season from December to March and if you don't like the rain, avoid these months.
+Overall, the entire year is excellent for bird watching in Flores, but there is a rainy season from December to March, and if you don't like the rain, avoid these months.

 Also, in February, the seas have high waves as it is the peak of the monsoon season, so avoid mid-January to mid-March.

-July to August is Komodo High Season, so Labuan Bajo will be pretty crowded and so will Komodo Island.
-If you do not like large crowds, avoid these couple of months.
+July to August is Komodo High Season, so Labuan Bajo and Komodo Island will be pretty crowded.
+If you prefer small crowds, avoid these couple of months.

 How Much is Bird Watching in Flores?

-Depending on the type of package you choose, the price of bird watching in Flores varies anywhere from US$1000 to US$2000 per person.
+Depending on your package type, the price of bird watching in Flores varies anywhere from US$1000 to US$2000 per person.

-A couple of tour companies provide bird watching tours in Flores and for a 7 Day Bird Watching Package, the price is around US$1625.00 per person with a minimum of 2 persons.
+A couple of tour companies provide birdwatching tours in Flores, and for a 7-Day Bird Watching Package, the price is around US$1625.00 per person with a minimum of 2 persons.
+Please contact me if you need a bird guide in Flores.

-However, for those who are on a budget, you can also do bird watching in Flores for less than the prices mentioned above.
-Probably for under US$1000 per person, but it would be mostly around Labuan Bajo and Komodo National Park.
+However, for those on a budget, you can also do bird watching in Flores for less than the prices mentioned above.
+For under US $ 1000 per person, it would be mainly around Labuan Bajo and Komodo National Park.

-If you are visiting this island in East Nusa Tenggara, do read my other article on things to do in Flores as it sheds some information about what else you can do around this beautiful island.
+If you are visiting this island in East Nusa Tenggara, read my other article on things to do in Flores, which sheds some information about what else you can do around this beautiful island.

 You should also read my other article on things to do in Labuan Bajo, as that is the most popular area in Flores.